MajekDev/HexNicks/README.md

 ## Commands

-There are 5 plugin commands:
+There are 6 plugin commands:
 - `/nick <nickname>` - Set your own nickname.
 - `/nickother <player> <nickname>` - Set another player's nickname.
 - `/nonick [player]` - Remove your nickname or another player's nickname.
 - `/nickcolor <color>` - Change the color of your nickname.
+- `/realname <nickname>` - Get the username of the player with a specific nickname.
 - `/nicksreload` - Reload the plugin.

 ## Permissions